afoley587/52-weeks-of-projects-2024/02-langchain-fastapi-vacation-recommender/README.md

 So, let's look more in depth at `generate_vacation()`.
 First, we generate a UUID for the idea.
 Then, we submit the chain with all of the parameters from our user to our background task.
+The observant reader will see the function `generate_vacation_idea_chain`.
+This is the function that will run langchain and update our vacation database.
+We will talk in more depth about it in a following section.
 Finally, we return the response with the ID and the completed flag set to false.